kadena-docs/kadena-docs/docs/coding-projects/simple-payments.md

    - `solution-simple-payment.pact` contains the final code that can be deployed.
    - `raw-simple-payment.pact` contains the final smart contract application without any comments.

-4. Open and review the `starter-simple-payments.pact` file.
+4. Open and review the `starter-simple-payment.pact` file.

    This file describes all of the tasks that you need to complete for the _Simple payments_ coding project.
    You can follow the instructions embedded in the file to try to tackle this coding project on your own